kracekumar/Resume/resume.rst

 My Projects
     *IPLSaga*
-        IPLSaga is real time tweet analysis about IPL and IPL teams.
-IPLSaga uses twitter streaming api to get tweets about IPL and IPL teams.
+        IPLSaga is real time tweet analysis about IPL5 and IPL teams.
+IPLSaga uses twitter streaming api to get tweets about IPL5 and IPL teams.
-        IPLSaga parses entire tweet and doesn't look for hash tag.
+        IPLSaga parses entire tweet and doesn't look only for hash tag.
 IPLSaga Bot tweets hourly tweet points about IPL5 and IPL teams.

         :Website: www.iplsaga.in